alaingalvan/a-trip-through-the-graphics-pipeline-book/chapter6-triangle-rasterization.md

 One thing to note is that with this kind of algorithm, slivers (long, very thin triangles) are seriously bad news – you need to traverse tons of tiles and only get very few covered pixels for each of them.
 So, well, they’re slow.
 Avoid them when you can.

-### So what does triangle setup do?
+## So What Does Triangle Setup Do?

 Well, now that I’ve described what the rasterization algorithm is, we just need to look what per-edge constants we used throughout; that’s exactly what we need to set up during triangle setup.

 In our case, the list is this:

-*   The edge equations – a, b, c for all 3 triangle edges.
+- The edge equations – a, b, c for all 3 triangle edges.
-*   Some of the derived values, like the $$ia + jb$$ for $$0 \le i, j \le 7$$ that I mentioned; note that you wouldn’t actually store a full 8×8 matrix of these in hardware, certainly not if you’re gonna add another value to it anyway.
+- Some of the derived values, like the $$ia + jb$$ for $$0 \le i, j \le 7$$ that I mentioned; note that you wouldn’t actually store a full 8×8 matrix of these in hardware, certainly not if you’re gonna add another value to it anyway.
 The best way to do this is in HW probably to just compute the $$ia$$ and $$jb$$, use a [Carry-save adder](http://en.wikipedia.org/wiki/Carry-save_adder) (aka 3:2 reducer, I wrote about them [before](https://fgiesen.wordpress.com/2010/08/23/carry-save-adders-and-averaging-bit-packed-values/)) to reduce the $$ia + jb + c$$ expression to a single sum, and then finish that off with a regular adder.
 Or something similar, anyway.
-*   Which reference corner of the tiles to use to get the upper/lower bounds of the edge equations for coarse rasterizer.
+- Which reference corner of the tiles to use to get the upper/lower bounds of the edge equations for coarse rasterizer.
-*   The initial value of the edge equations at the first reference point for the coarse rasterizer (adjusted for fill rule).
+- The initial value of the edge equations at the first reference point for the coarse rasterizer (adjusted for fill rule).

 …so that’s what triangle setup computes.
 It boils down to several large integer multiplies for the edge equations and their initial values, a few smaller multiplies for the step values, and some cheap combinatorial logic for the rest.

-### Other rasterization issues and pixel output
+## Other Rasterization Issues and Pixel Output

 One thing I didn’t mention so far is the scissor rect.
 That’s just a screen-aligned rectangle that masks pixels; no pixel outside that rect will be generated by the rasterizer.
 This is fairly easy to implement – the coarse rasterizer can just reject tiles that don’t overlap the scissor rect outright, and the fine rasterizer ANDs all generated coverage masks with the “rasterized” scissor rectangle (where “rasterization” here boils down to a one integer compare per row and column and some bitwise ANDs).
 Simple stuff, moving on.